AKuzina/DWP/README.md

 Pytorch implementation of the paper [Bayesian Generative Models for Knowledge Transfer in MRI Semantic Segmentation Problems](https://www.frontiersin.org/articles/10.3389/fnins.2019.00844/full)

-We use Deep Weight Prior (DWP) [1] to perform knowledge transfer from large source to the smaller target dataset.
+We use Deep Weight Prior (DWP) [1] to perform **transfer learning** from large source to the smaller target dataset with medical images.

 We use a common benchmark - BRATS18 [2] as a target and MS [3] dataset as source dataset.